-Looking to visit ancient Roman sites without all the tourist crowds?
+Looking to see some of Ancient Rome's most stunning sights without all the tourist crowds?
 Stop by the Baths of Diocletian - and explore where Romans got their gossip 2,000 years ago!

 I don't know about you, but no matter how many ancient sites I visited on my first trip to Rome, I sometimes struggled to conceptualize the magnitude of the structures at the height of their grandeur.
 Imagining most buildings coated in marble helped a bit (as did watching Rome on HBO, if we're honest), but the hordes of tourists with backpacks put somewhat of a damper on the imagination.
 Certainly not to say I didn't enjoy my time in the city; just that the historian in me struggled to visualize a past that distant.

 That said, the sheer scale of the Baths of Diocletian vastly sped up my historical adjustment.
 Standing, dwarfed by the towering walls of the ancient baths, I began to conceptualize what it must have meant to have this bath house filled with hundreds of bathing, toga-clag (or not toga-clad ah!!)
 Romans, nearly 2,000 years ago.
 Crowds are non-existent, which is of course not historically accurate, but perhaps better for our psyche and imagination.

 The Baths of Diocletian could not be more conveniently situated within the city.
 In fact, the Baths actually leant their name to the train station that serves as one of Rome's main travel hubs - the Latin name of the Baths, Thermae Diocletiani, was corrupted into the Termini we know (and love?) today!